Work

 Hyperakt designed a simple and scalable grid system comprised of vertical bands that would dictate the placement and height of the patterned and textured layers.

-Purple and teal background with text: "We are Hiring.
+Purple and blue textured recruitment poster with text: "We are Hiring.
 Program Officer.
 Disaster Relief and Recovery.

 Workhorse templates